Paul Perry (author): Early career

 Paul Perry went on to become Executive Editor at American Health magazine.

-In 1981, Perry went to China with author Ken Kesey to cover the First International Beijing Marathon for Running Magazine, for which he was an editor.
+In 1981, Perry went to China with author Ken Kesey to cover the First International Beijing Marathon for Runner's World magazine, for which he was an editor.
 Perry collaborated with Ken Babbs to produce On the Bus: The Complete Guide to the Legendary Bus Trip of Ken Kesey and the Merry Pranksters and the Birth of the Counterculture.
 The book is a photo documentary of the Acid Trip that tells the story of the birth of the psychedelic era through interviews with Allen Ginsberg, Timothy Leary, members of the Grateful Dead, and others.

 Perry followed with Fear and Loathing: The Strange and Terrible Saga of Hunter S. Thompson, a biography of the famous Gonzo journalist.
 Much of the biography was based on several months spent together working on The Curse of Lono, a book that sprang from an article on the Honolulu Marathon published in Running, a magazine edited by Perry.

 Near-death studies and further writing

-In 1986, Perry's interest in the effects and meaning of near-death experiences led him to a professional involvement with Raymond Moody, M.D., Ph.D., The two have written six books together (Paranormal, Glimpses of Eternity, The Light Beyond, Coming Back, Reunions and Paranormal.)
+In 1986, Perry's interest in the effects and meaning of near-death experiences led him to a professional involvement with Raymond Moody, M.D., Ph.D., The two have written seven books together (Paranormal, Glimpses of Eternity, The Light Beyond, Coming Back, Reunions, Paranormal, and Proof of Life After Life: 7 Reasons to Believe There Is an Afterlife.)
 He co-authored with Jeffrey Long, MD Evidence of the Afterlife and God And The Afterlife.
-In total, he has written or co-written 15 books on the subject of near-death experiences.
+In total, he has written or co-written 16 books on the subject of near-death experiences.